 For example, a low base cost for one product might make it an obvious choice, until you realize that it would take 21 business days to reach customers with your most affordable shipping option.

-Exercise due diligence when evaluating the right company for you.
-To help you out, I put together a quick overview of some of the most popular services that cover a variety of scenarios.
+To help you out, we put together a quick overview of some of the most print on demand sites that cover a variety of scenarios.
 All of these services are free to set up (you only pay when you order a product), plus they integrate with your Shopify store.

 Printful is a popular choice among print-on-demand sites because of its wide selection of high-quality products and brands (Gildan, American Apparel, etc.), easy-to-use mockup generators, and options for adding your own branding to the unboxing experience.